dexter7k-maloneykf/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it's written, and that time spent simplifying now can save hours of debugging and confusion later on.
 Complexity breeds bugs; simplicity fosters understanding and reliability."

 In essence, focus on writing clear and concise code, avoid over-engineering, and constantly refactor to improve clarity and reduce unnecessary complexity.
 This not only makes your job as a programmer easier but also enhances collaboration with others and ensures your codebase remains robust and scalable over time.

+# 2024-02-19
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this means that writing clean, readable, and maintainable code is often more valuable than overly complex solutions.
+Strive to minimize complexity by breaking down large problems into smaller, manageable parts.
+Use clear abstractions and avoid unnecessary functionality.
+Remember that the code you write today may be read, modified, and debugged by others tomorrow, or even by your future self.
+Hence, embrace simplicity as a key principle in your daily coding practices."